-The Northstar clock with solar strip is another nice touch.
+The Northstar clock with a solar strip is another nice touch.
 Digital clocks don’t require much power, but having the clock be solar-powered makes a lot of sense.
 It’s also right next to the large dinette window for charging.

-Under the step up to the cabover you can see even more of the aforementioned 20-gallon fresh tank, and the Liberty’s two Group 27 batteries.
+Under the step up to the cabover, you can see even more of the aforementioned 20-gallon fresh tank, and the Liberty’s two Group 27 batteries.

-While we like having the fresh tank and batteries all the way forward for center of gravity, there’s something unnerving about how exposed these batteries are.
+While we like having the fresh tank and batteries all the way forward for the center of gravity, there’s something unnerving about how exposed these batteries are.
 People will be regularly handling open drinks in the dinette above, not to mention that batteries themselves are not clearly labeled as sealed AGMs.
-For safety, I would like to see these batteries better protected, and possibly ventilated.
+For safety, I would like to see these batteries better protected and possibly ventilated.